OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

 through the method :code:`exists()`.

-In Spring Data JPA 1.11's (shipped in Spring Boot 1.5+) `CrudRepository` ships with :code:`exists()` support for more than just the primary key column.
+In Spring Data JPA 1.11's (shipped in Spring Boot 1.5+) `CrudRepository` ships with :code:`exists()` support for more than just the primary key column using Projections.

 For example, take this bit of code that was found when searching for Orderables by a Program's code: